schlatterbeck/plot-antenna/README.rst

 v1.1: Specification of azimuth / elevation angle

-- Now we can specify an azimuth angle for elevation plot and an elevation angle for azimuth plots
+- Now we can specify an azimuth angle for elevation plot and an elevation angle for azimuth plots.
 - Bug-fix in computation of maximum gain azimuth direction: If the maximum gain in theta direction goes up or down, the azimuth angle would be computed incorrectly because all gain values at that theta angle are the same for all azimuth angles.
+- Sort options: Since there are some options that only exist when some packages are installed we sort options instead of trying to add them in the correct order.

 v1.0: Initial Release